 Wu Zetian, councubine to Emperor Taizong of Tang Dynasty, and then Empress Consort to his son, Emperor Gaozong, began her Femme Fatale career as a common royal concubine.
-However, she is the only female reigning sovereign in the long history of China, who has has been accused of murdering three of her own children, as well as most of her husband’s relatives, to get to the throne.
+However, she is the only female reigning sovereign in the long history of China.
+She has also been accused of murdering three of her own children, as well as most of her husband’s relatives, to get to the throne.
 (It makes you wonder why China did not have other female sovereigns.)

 In 664, the Emperor had the first in a long series of paralytic strokes.
 He was only 36.
 As he grew weaker, Wu asserted herself more and more in affairs of state.
 He died in 683, but long before that she was the real ruler of China.